H. J. Whitley: Early career

 Whitley moved to Chicago, where he owned a hardware store and candy store.
 He became interested in land development, became a land agent for the Rock Island Railroad and was elected to its board of directors.
-He plotted and organized towns in the Cherokee Strip, and when Oklahoma became a state in 1912 he "declined the first governorship."
+He plotted and organized towns in the Cherokee Strip region of Oklahoma, and in 1912 he "declined the first governorship."

 California

 Hollywood

 Whitley came to California in 1893; the next year, 1894, he established the HJ Whitley Jewelry Store in Los Angeles.

 Hollywood was then a rural settlement of eighteen families; Whitley envisioned Hollywood "as a thriving suburb of Los Angeles."
 He subdivided 400 acres of open fields and gardens into a residential section, and more families came here to live."

 Whitley became a major shareholder, with Harrison Gray Otis and George W. Hoover, of the Los Angeles Pacific Boulevard and Development Company.
-He orchestrated the opening of the Ocean View Tract and construction of a bank located on the corners of Hollywood Boulevard and Highland.
+He orchestrated the opening of the Ocean View Tract and construction of a bank on the corner of Hollywood Boulevard and Highland.

 Whitely built the Hollywood Hotel on the same Hollywood and Highland corner, with George W. Hoover as builder.
 Construction was completed in February 1903.

 The neighborhood of Whitley Heights in the Hollywood Hills originated as a residential housing development financed by Whitley.

 Whitley, along with Charles E. Toberman, has been called "The Father of Hollywood."
 The first reference to Whitley by that title was in 1905.